mrchrisster/MiSTer_SAM/README.md

 **Super Attract Mode puts all your games on display to enjoy whenever your MiSTer is idle.**
 Like a screen saver, SAM comes on when your MiSTer is idle.
 Just wait a couple of minutes in the main menu and SAM will launch a random game from your library.
 Every few minutes it will randomly select and load a new game.
 If you like a game that's currently playing, just pick up your controller and push a button, press a key, or move the mouse.
 Back in the main menu, wait another two minutes and the gaming tour begins again!

+## Prerequisites
+- You need a MiSTer (d'oh)
+- Make sure you have `Arcade Organizer` enabled in Update All settings (off by default) to get correct filtering of arcade roms in SAM.

 ## Installation

 - The easiest way to install SAM is launch `update_all.sh` menu, select "Tools & Scripts" and select "Mister Super Attract Mode".
 After running update_all, you will have a file called `MiSter_SAM_on.sh` in the Scripts folder.
 Run `MiSter_SAM_on.sh` and wait until SAM is fully installed/updated.
 You can configure SAM from the menu by running `MiSTer_SAM_on.sh` and pushing up.